 Why Should We Consider Renewable Energy Trains and Railways

 Research from the European Environment Agency looked at the CO2 emitted per passenger-kilometer.
 Air travel was the worst at 285 grams per passenger-kilometer.
 Road transport fared better at 158 and rail at a significantly better 14 grams of C02 per passenger-kilometer.

-From passenger trains to freight trains, many of them are still driven by diesel engines.
-Diesel-powered trains emit nitrogen oxides as well as CO2 and particulate matter8.
+From passenger to freight trains, many are still driven by diesel engines.
+Diesel trains emit nitrogen oxides as well as CO2 and particulate matter6.
 All of these can have a negative effect on the environment and our health.

-Trains are easier on the environment.
-This is a term that we use rather loosely.
-There’s little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.
+Trains are easier on the environment, a term that we use rather loosely.
+There's little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.

 However, we cannot hide from the fact that trains still contribute to greenhouse gas emissions.

-In fact, researchers argue that coupled with its already cleaner footprint encouraging wider rail use can play a key role in reducing greenhouse gas emissions9.
+In fact, researchers argue that coupled with its already cleaner footprint encouraging wider rail use can play a key role in reducing greenhouse gas emissions7.

-While this is a move away from the dirty diesel engines, it still requires electricity.
-Needless to say, the environmental footprint of our train travel is significantly improved if these trains can be powered by electricity from renewable sources.
+While this is a move away from the dirty diesel fuel, it still requires electricity.
+As does roughly 40% of the UK network also powered electrically.
+Needless to say, the environmental footprint of our train travel is significantly improved if renewable electricity sources can power these trains.

 If we are to make a significant positive impact on CO2 levels then we must focus on all areas.
 Ultimately looking for transport solutions that avoid polluting CO2 entirely.